qmk/qmk_firmware/keyboards/giabalanai/keymaps/giabarinaix2led/readme.md

-# The default keymap for giabalanai
+# A keymap for giabaRInaix2 with LEDs.